-We use 100% radiation-free standing MRI in place of X-Rays for monitoring our patient’s treatment progress and Cobb angles.
-Here are 3 ways MRI helps improve your care:
+Scoliosis Care Centers uses 100% radiation-free standing MRI instead of X-Rays for monitoring our patient’s treatment progress and Cobb angles.

-1. Quarterly (every 3 months) Standing Scoliosis MRI imaging:
+1. Quarterly (every 3 months) Standing Scoliosis MRI imaging

-We obtain spinal scoliosis MRIs of our patient’s Cobb angle measures every three months.
+A scoliosis xray is typically taken every 6-12 months to monitor a curve.
+However, limiting monitoring to only once or twice a year to minimize radiation can allow a scoliosis to rapidly worsen unchecked.
+To solve this problem, we obtain spinal scoliosis MRIs of our patient’s Cobb angle measures every three months.
 Because scoliosis can worsen in a matter of months during a growth spurt, there is a critical need to be able to see the spine and measure the Cobb angle frequently in a growing spine.

 These MRI images are performed in the standing position and out-of-brace in order to measure whether the curve is holding, growing worse, or growing straighter.
 The Cobb angle measure is then plotted on a graph and tracked so that every patient can see, at a glance, the progress of their scoliosis.

-2. Quarterly In-Brace MRI Imaging:
+2. Quarterly In-Brace MRI Imaging

 These scoliosis MRI images allow us to catch changes in brace fit that may be detrimental to the patient’s improvement.
 Problems with the fit of a brace are inevitable as patients grow, change in body girth, and the spine grows straighter.
 By catching problems with brace performance the moment they begin, changes can be made to the brace that allow us to ensure a patient continues to grow straighter.

-3. Guiding Treatment Design with Standing MRI:
+3. Guiding Treatment Design with Standing MRI

 Key treatments, such as the initial design of a Silicon Valley BraceTM, are also guided with Standing MRI.
 Upon first fitting a brace to a patient, the effect of the brace on the scoliosis is immediately measured with the patient wearing the brace while in the MRI machine.
 By using this feedback obtained from the MRI images, final touches can then be put on a brace to maximize our in-brace correction.
 Since MRI is radiation free, this process can be repeated as often as necessary to perfect a brace design.
 Other treatments we prescribe at Scoliosis Care CentersTM are also measured for effectiveness in this way.

-Low-Dose, Highly-Shielded X-ray:
+Low-Dose, Highly-Shielded X-ray